StudentEng2016/CENG315.Project2/README.md

 cost-effective.

-We have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content” [@5306920] and have found and read [@7059344] which provides insight into similar efforts.
+We have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content” (Billingsley, Oetomo, & Reid, 2009) and have found and read (Bergerman et al., 2015) which provides insight into similar efforts.

 In the Computer Engineering Technology program, we have learned about the following topics from the respective relevant courses: